-CBP is capped at 24 events in May, June, and October; 32 events in July and September; and 44 event hours in August.
+CBP is capped at 24 events in May through October.
 The program triggers are:

-- SDG&E may call an event when SDG&E's DLAP or when applicable, an established PNode price, divided by the Daily index price of SoCal Citygate reaches a resource dispatch equivalence of 15,000 Btu/kWh heat rate and \$75 in the Day-Ahead product.
-The Day-of product trigger is a 15,000 Btu/kWh heat rate and a price of \$140;10 or - SDG&E may call an event if SDG&E system conditions warrant; or - At the request of CAISO (though still SDG&E's discretion to deploy).
+- SDG&E may call an event when SDG&E's DLAP or when applicable, an established PNode price, divided by the Daily index price of SoCal

+Citygate reaches a resource a price of \$75 in the Day-Ahead product.
+The Day-of product trigger is a price of \$140;12 - SDG&E may call an event if SDG&E system conditions warrant; or - At the request of CAISO (though still SDG&E's discretion to deploy).